Permit to Work

-The LICQual Level 1 Award in Permit to Work is a foundational qualification designed to equip individuals with essential knowledge and understanding of permit to work systems.
-These systems are critical in ensuring safety in high-risk work environments such as construction, engineering, oil and gas, and manufacturing.
-This course introduces learners to the principles, purpose, and practical application of permit to work procedures, helping reduce workplace accidents and ensuring compliance with international safety standards.
+The LICQual Level 1 Award in Permit to Work is a foundational qualification designed to equip learners with essential knowledge and practical skills in permit to work systems.
+These systems are critical for controlling access to hazardous work areas and ensuring safety in high-risk environments such as construction, engineering, oil and gas, and manufacturing.

 Course Overview